amoh-godwin/Gideon/README.md

 # Gideon
-A Whole Web Downloader for downloading an entire website
+A Web Downloader for downloading an entire website